Broadview

-The moribund architecture of this stop—which largely follows the familiar Bloor-Danforth line template—is amply compensated for, by the satisfying visual experience of crossing a hundred feet above the Don Valley on the Prince Edward Viaduct, just west of the station.
+The moribund architecture of this stop—which largely follows the familiar Bloor-Danforth line template—is more than balanced by the satisfying visual experience of crossing a hundred feet above the Don Valley on the Prince Edward Viaduct, just west of the station.
 A single visit reveals how the affiliated street got its name: when your train bursts forth from the tunnel, look up from your newspaper, and take in the lovely, ‘broad view’:

 (Yes, I captioned the last segment of the video incorrectly.
 I am too lazy to rectify it.)